 Writs of Possession in Texas are governed by Section 24.0061 of the Texas Property Code and by Rule of Civil Procedure 510.
 Both provisions provide that a plaintiff in an eviction action has a right to have a Writ of Possession offered to allow them to take back possession of their leased premises.
 If your unpaid invoice is for office space, warehouse space, or similar, our office can help you get your property back with a Writ of Possession.

 A Writ of Attachment, like a Writ of Possession, is a court order that works to preliminarily seize property from a defendant to force compliance with a decision that may be obtained in a pending lawsuit.
 Before a final judgment is issued, the court may order the sheriff or other officers to seize any property belonging to the defendant to satisfy the claim that the plaintiff has against him.

 Texas Civil Practice and Remedies Code Section 61.001 governs the issuance of a Writ of Possession under circumstances where the defendant is justly indebted to the plaintiff, the attachment is not being sought to harass the defendant, and the debt must be secured to protect the rights of the plaintiff.

 Do You Need a Lawyer to Sue for Non-Payment of Services?

 If you have an unpaid invoice from a client, you will want a lawyer with experience recovering money owed from unpaid invoices.
 Alternatively, if a judgment has been made against you relating to an unpaid invoice, we can help you negotiate your post-judgment amount to make more manageable payments.

 When a client takes your services and doesn’t pay the bill, it can be incredibly frustrating.
-At the Law Offices of Kretzer and Volberding, P.C., we are businesspeople too—we get it, and we want to ensure that you are paid every last cent you are owed.
+At the Law Offices of Seth Kretzer, we are businesspeople too—we get it, and we want to ensure that you are paid every last cent you are owed.